-With inflation concerns on the rise, let’s look at the effects it could have on industries; who will outperform, who will underperform, and which stocks to watch if we do see an inflationary 2022.
-If you haven’t checked it out already, you can read The Best Assets To Own In Order To Hedge Your Portfolio Against Inflation here.
+With inflation concerns continuing to rise, let's look at the effects it could have on industries; who will outperform, who will underperform, and which stocks you should be keeping an eye on as inflation continues to soar.
+If you haven't checked it out already, you can read The Best Assets To Own In Order To Hedge Your Portfolio Against Inflation here.

 The best-performing stocks in inflationary environments have proved to be energy, financials, precious metals, property real estate investment trusts (REITs), and consumer staples.
 Other than precious metals, many of these industries would be deemed the most essential services for consumers and they aren't inventory-heavy sectors.